 I'm confused do I need a Humidifier a Dehumidifier or an Air Purifier?

-Humidifiers are portable units that increase humidity levels in the air.
 The air in our homes can become too dry when we live in dry climates or during the colder months when the heat is turned up, causing the air to dry out.
-Dry air can worsen allergies and can also cause nasal and throat irritation, nosebleeds, dry skin, cracked lips, breathing difficulties.
 Dry air can also damage valuables, such as art and musical instruments, as well as dry-out and warp wood floors, panelling, and furniture.

 Air purifiers clean the air in the home.
-They take in air that is then passed through a series of filters that trap dust, pet dander, smoke, pollen, and other airborne allergens and pollutants.
+They take in air that is then passed through a series of filters.
 People with asthma and allergies are especially prone to complications when breathing in air that contains dust and other allergens.
 An air purifier continuously filters the air you breathe for cleaner and healthier air, as well as less dust to clean.

 So Which Do You Need?